-- Rural sections measured from the edge of the outside motor vehicular travel way - Urban sections measured from the face of the curb speeds are high, the width should be increased.
-The clear zone on the outside of horizontal curves should be increased due to the possibility of vehicles leaving the roadway at a steeper angle.
+Rural sections - measured from the edge of the outside motor vehicular travel way

+Urban sections - measured from the face of the curb

 The minimum permitted widths are provided in Table 3 - 12.
 These are minimum values only and should be increased wherever practical.